I’m not sure where I rank on the Ebay seller totem pole and frankly I couldn’t care less – and neither should you! But if I can offer a bit of help…

-Hope that helps!posted about 5 years ago
+Hope that helps!posted over 5 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 I appreciate all your input as I admire your listings.
 I wish I could afford to buy accessories to custom style each piece differently like you guys do, but I can barely afford to eat a single meal a day.
 I’m so limited in what I have to work with.
 Even $5.00 is a HUGE amount of $$$$ for me right now.
 I’m seriously considering prostitution as an alternative at this point : (.
 I’ve sold every last valuable I own hoping it would give me some capitol and I could make this work, but each month my sales have gone down, down, down, despite the quality and volume of items going up, up, up.
 I’ve used all my nest egg $$$ just to survive and now there’s nothing left.It’s a tough adjustment because once upon a time Ebay was VERY different.
 Once upon a time a good product was ALL that mattered – not how much press you got, or how pretty your pics were, or how pretty the model was, or how well you styled items, etc. Once upon a time the ACTUAL ITEM ITSELF was what determined bids!
 Now it seems like the presentation is ALL that matters.
 When people pay out the a** for something non-label; all they’re really doing is giving the sellers a very, very generous tip for making the pic look pretty!
 Most of the stuff we trendy sellers sell isn’t worth much more than $50.00.
 People won’t bid if the presentation isn’t pretty enough, but then they cry about stuff going for too much with the ‘big guys’ ?!?!?
 I have no idea what a mid-tone is, but now I’m pissed I’m paying $75.00 an hour for bad photos.
 And here I thought we had an edge compared to a lot of sellers who have way worse pics!
 I’m trying to find a new model, but so far it’s been IMPOSSIBLE to find someone in Dallas, TX who ‘gets’ this stuff and can pull the look off.
 It’s all about the obviously fake Barbie look out here.
 I’ve gone through every modeling agency, and all their models are either Pam Anderson types, or Miley Cyrus types….
 I have yet to see an au naturale looking one.
-This recession is just killing me. posted about 5 years ago
+This recession is just killing me. posted over 5 years ago

 just to throw it out there, i’m wondering if you’ve done a chictopia search for girls in your area who might be interested in modeling for you? there are a lot of really cute girls on this site who would probably be really into the idea of modeling!